artur-ciocanu/blog/target-odd-serverless/part-1/index.md

   return createResponse(STATUS, HEADERS, JSON.stringify(response));
 }
 ```
-NOTE: The `RULES` constant references the On-Device Decisioning artifact `rules.json` file.
+NOTE: The `RULES` constant references the `On-Device Decisioning` artifact `rules.json` file.
 This file can be downloaded from `https://assets.adobetarget.com/<client code>/production/v1/rules.json`.
+This file will be available only after you have enabled `On-Device Decisioning` for your `Adobe Target` account.

 It is important to highlight that `Akamai EdgeWorkers` environment is a little bit different from NodeJS or browser, hence when using `Rollup` we have to opt-in to bundle all the code for the browser environment and make sure that all the global objects like `window`, `global` or anything like that are declared and properly initialized to avoid runtime errors.